Defence

 Employment and personnel

-RHS: right-hand side
+RHS: right-hand side; LHS: left-hand side

 Source: Department of Defence Annual Report; Department of Treasury and Finance